 Discs do not normally show up in X-ray images or CT scans.
 So, when a doctor needs to see the disc, they will use a discogram.

 A discogram is a diagnostic test for determining the cause of back pain.
 If your doctor believes the discs may be complicit in your pain, he or she may order a discogram for confirmation.

 During a discogram, a spine specialist will inject a special dye directly into the disc in your spine.
 This dye is designed to display in X-ray and CT scan imaging.
 When the dye enters the disc, it fills up the disc’s space.
 This allows doctors to see a clear outline of the disc’s shape to determine if it’s healthy or not.

 Discograms are generally a safe procedure.
 Complications are very rare, though they can occur.

 Potential complications during discogram may include:

 - Blood loss

 If you’re suffering from back pain and want help diagnosing its cause, our team at iRISE Spine and Joint can help you.
-Talk to one of our spine specialists about our Miami discograms and other techniques for accurately diagnosing your pain to form a treatment plan.
+Talk to one of our spine specialists about discograms and other techniques for accurately diagnosing your pain to form a treatment plan.

 To learn more about discograms or to schedule an appointment, call us at (888) 966-9750.